 There are a few hot spots in Eastern Ontario.
 The Canadian Pacific Railroad (C.P.R.) mainline from Toronto to Montreal that opened in 1914 still runs through Eastern Ontario.
 A VIA line runs from Montreal to Toronto via Ottawa with several trains originating in Ottawa.
 The Canadian National (CN) mainline from Toronto to Montreal also runs through Eastern Ontario on what used to be Grand Trunk’s mainline.
 It also carries VIA traffic.
 A branch line from Ottawa to Arnprior still operates.
-Recently the Beachburg Subdivision (Beachburg Sub for short) was torn up.

 Local Rail Photos

 Finally got to Smiths Falls to do some rail fanning.
 These photos were taken August 6th, 2020 between 11:45 AM and 3:00 PM.

 Tracks looking east.
 The track on the right is Via’s Brockville Subdivision.